ex UC2LEG (1990-1994), EU3EU (1994-2014: 20 years of very little activity)

-If you need my printed QSL, just send me your card direct.
-No SAE/SASE required, no IRC or money - only your QSL, and I will send my card in response, also direct at my expense.
+If you need my printed QSL, just send me your card direct with SAE.
+Postage is welcome but not absolutely necessary, I will send my card direct to you in any case.

 My homebrew four-band (20-17-15-12 m) very lightweight 2-element "Jungle Job" type beam (G4ZU) at 12 m above the ground.
 Multiband matching is achieved by using a carefully calculated T-match at the feedpoint with a variable capacitor rotated by a small remotely controlled servo motor.
 The whole mast is rotated by Yaesu G-1000DXA rotor from bottom.

 For seven months in service, only on weekends with barefoot 100 Watts, 251 DXCC countries were worked using this simple antenna.
 DXCC was confirmed on each of its four working bands.
-Now this antenna is disassembled and replaced with 4 ele OWA Yagi for 10 meters, see below.
+Now this antenna is disassembled.

 You must be logged in to file a report on this page